How I Can Help You with Family Assessments

 If you have not already figured it out, the family law system is based on “trial by expert” and more often than not you are paying for that expert and you, through your legal advisers, have often asked for such an expert to be appointed in the first place!

-I can work with you to coach you and counsel you in examining the family report in detail and making permanent changes in the way you parent and the way you relate with your children in a manner consistent with the recommendations of these reports, where they make sense.
-Family law only tells you who is doing what, and what you are supposed to do.
+I can coach you in how to examine the family report in detail and how to make permanent changes in the way you parent and the way you relate with your children in a manner consistent with the recommendations of these reports, where they make sense.
+Family consultants can only tell you who is doing what, and what you are supposed to do.
 It does not help you go about doing it!